alexbird-hunterindustries/learning-vim/session-1-vim-in-ide/README.md

 When I go exploring (hiking or driving), I first make a plan for how I will get back home, and then I go wantering.
-Before we install a VS Code extension that interferes with all our keyboard input, let's talk about how to get back from VIM mode to the way we're used to entering text into our IDE.
+Before we install a VS Code extension that interferes with all our keyboard input, let's talk about how to get back from Vim mode to the way we're used to entering text into our IDE.

-VIM has multiple modes of operating with names and keyboard commands for switching between them.
+Vim has multiple modes of operating with names and keyboard commands for switching between them.
 The name of the current mode is shown at the bottom left of the screen.

- - `INSERT` mode is the one that is pretty much the same as using our IDE without a VIM extension.
+ - `INSERT` mode is the one that is pretty much the same as using our IDE without a Vim extension.
 When we talk about "going home from our adventure", that means getting back into `INSERT` mode where the inputs behave as we expect.
- - `NORMAL` mode is the default mode for VIM, and that's the mode we'll be learning about.
+ - `NORMAL` mode is the default mode for Vim, and that's the mode we'll be learning about.
 From `INSERT` mode, we enter `NORMAL` mode by pressing `Escape`.